Kintsugi Omakase NYC Offers a Sleek, Refined, and Relaxing Dining Experience

 Tamago

-Also offered is a broad selection of ice cream imported from Japan such as traditional Japanese flavors of Hojicha and Black Sesame ice cream.
+The restaurant offers a broad selection of ice cream imported from Japan, including traditional flavors like Hojicha and Black Sesame.

 Sake pairings are available for each omakase experience.
 The beverage menu also features a selection of Japanese spirits, including a selection of rare Japanese whisky and gin, as well as Japanese beer and wine.